 “Borrow and don’t pay back.”
 Can we call that “Trumponomics”?

-TCA1799 Premium Member over 1 year ago
+TCA1799 Premium Member almost 2 years ago

 I strongly suggest Santis run to the nearest community college, college or university and take a quick primer in macro economics.
 Not saying the Fed can’t or hasn’t made the wrong calls, but a totally free and unbridled economy is an awful thing on so many dimensions including the the off shoring of so many of the items essential to our daily lives.